Introduction of Polymorphism in C++

 Function Overriding

-• It is used to achieve runtime polymorphism i.e. Overriding is a type of polymorphism.
+• It is used to achieve runtime polymorphism, i.e., Function overriding is a type of polymorphism.

-• It enables us to provide specific implementation of the function which is already provided by its base class.
+• It enables us to provide a specific implementation of the function that is already provided by its base class.

-• Constructors are not normal methods and they cannot be overridden.
+• Constructors are not normal methods, hence they cannot be overridden.

 • The word “virtual‟ means something that does not exist in reality, some sort of imaginary thing.

-• The concept of a virtual function is the same as a member function, but it does not really exist although it appears in needed places in a program.
+• The concept of a virtual function is similar to a member function, but it does not physically exist, although it appears in the necessary places in a program.

 • The functionality of virtual functions can be overridden in their derived classes.